Today’s Practice

 What to Observe

 - Did it drift?
-Does the summary at turn 10 match the direction you wanted at turn 5?
+Does the summary at turn 10 still match your original goal from turn 1, or has the topic drifted off-track?

 - Was the summary effective?
 After the progress summary, did the AI’s subsequent responses become more focused?